phievo/phievo/README.md

 ## Instructions specific to windows

 ### Install gcc
-Windows does not come with the `gcc` compiler installed but the free software foundation provides a minimal distribution of gnu software for windows, it is called [MinGW](http://mingw.org/).
+Windows does not come with the `gcc` compiler installed but the free software foundation provides a minimal distribution of the gnu softwares for windows, it is called [MinGW](http://mingw.org/).

 Once you have downloaded `mingw-get-setup.exe`, run it.
 A selection panel will open.
 We recommend you to install at least the two following packages(the others are not relevant for phievo):
 - mingw-developper-toolkit